FlyingSpirit/PartyAPI/README.md

 # PartyAPI
-A usefol API for creating Party plugins on a BungeeCord Proxy.
+A useful API for creating Party plugins on a BungeeCord Proxy.